Denzy7/dengine/docs/README.md

 2. **dengine-utils** – Various misc. utilities
 	**HEADERS**
+	- stream.h - File streaming abstraction (like stdio.h but can be used for Android assets).
+Replaces filesys.h File2Mem
 	- filesys.h – File functions like read to a memory block
 	- os.h – OS specifics like mkdir, dialogs
 	- logging.h – Logging functions